 Businesses understand the value of resources such as clients, technology and materials but they fail to recognize their employees are their most valuable resource!
 Remember, recruiting, inducting and training a new employee takes time and money.

 Show your staff you appreciate their hard work with a simple thank-you email.
-Ten minutes out of your day to send an email could contribute to improving your company morale.
+Ten minutes out of your day to send an email could contribute to improving your morale.

 2. Offer Incentives